 Sign up for the email newsletter about media and technology.
 Sent irregularly.
 No spam.

-I'm Anthony Eden, and I'm a broadcast technician / software developer / technology solutions engineer.
-I've been working in broadcast media since 2008 (getting my start in Community Radio while still at school), and developing software and websites for just as long.
+I'm Anthony Eden, and I'm a IT Professional, Broadcast Technician, Software Developer, and Solutions Engineer.
+I've been working in broadcast media since 2008, and developing software and websites for just as long.